prandika119/prandika119/README.md

 # 👋 Hi, I'm Andika Dwi Prasetya

-Saya adalah mahasiswa Vokasi di Universitas Gadjah Mada (UGM), Program Studi Teknologi Rekayasa Perangkat Lunak, saat ini semester 5.
-Saya memiliki minat utama di bidang **Web Development**, khususnya pada pengembangan aplikasi backend.
-Saya senang mempelajari teknologi baru dan bersemangat membangun berbagai jenis aplikasi.
+I am a Vocational Student at Universitas Gadjah Mada (UGM), majoring in Software Engineering Technology, currently in my 5th semester.
+I have a strong interest in **Web Development**, especially backend development.
+I am passionate about learning new technologies and excited about building various types of applications.

 ---

 ## 🌟 About Me
 - 📍 Yogyakarta, Indonesia
-- 🎓 Mahasiswa Vokasi Universitas Gadjah Mada (UGM)
+- 🎓 Vocational Student at Universitas Gadjah Mada (UGM)
-- 📚 Semester 5, Teknologi Rekayasa Perangkat Lunak
+- 📚 5th Semester, Software Engineering Technology
-- 💻 Tertarik pada pengembangan **backend** & DevOps dasar
+- 💻 Interested in **backend development** & basic DevOps
-- 🚀 Terbiasa dengan pengembangan aplikasi, deployment & automasi
+- 🚀 Experienced in application development, deployment & automation

 ---